yuemori/activerecord-shard_for/README.md

 ### pluggable

-Default sharding rule is hash and modulo.
+Default sharding rule is [modulo with hashed key](https://github.com/yuemori/activerecord-shard_for/blob/master/lib/activerecord/shard_for/hash_modulo_router.rb).
 But, `activerecord-shard_for` adopt pluggable structer.
 This rule can be easy to change!

 ## Installation